developersCradle/java-web-dev-soap-rest-api/RestApiDesignDevelopementAndManagement/Section 06/README.md

 <img src="nonBearkingChange.JPG" alt="alt text" width="500"/>

-1. Since this is changed, this will not brake API. **Nón Breaking Change**
+1. Since this is changed, this will not brake API. **Nón Breaking Change**.

 <img src="breakingChange.JPG" alt="alt text" width="500"/>

-- This code change will break the API. **Breaking Change**
+- This code change will break the API. **Breaking Change**.

 1. We need to change code with this change.

 <img src="commonAPIchanges.JPG" alt="alt text" width="500"/>

-1. These changes will not changes application
+1. These changes will not changes application.
-2. These changes will make **Breaking Change**
+2. These changes will make **Breaking Change**.

 <img src="backEndChallange.JPG" alt="alt text" width="500"/>